isicnimbizo/isicnimbizo.github.io/content/apply/stifug.md

     answer: To help past alumni with any endeavours that will grow African capacity in Computational Neuroscience.
   - question: How do I apply?
-    answer: Fill in the [application form](https://forms.gle/amx1i9ANhfk3U6ZeA) before the deadline date
+    answer: Fill in the [**application form**](https://docs.google.com/forms/d/e/1FAIpQLSfsUoHxEeANDn-IRRdbeFLkANu7aV8-v3xN41OqMlwbiJeh5Q/viewform)
     icon: ti-marker-alt
   - question: When can I apply?
-    answer: Applications are open throughout the year but cut-off dates for each round do apply.
+    answer: Applications are open throughout the year, and are generally reviewed on a 1-2 month basis.
     icon: ti-calendar
   - question: How many times can I apply per year?
     answer: Once